trustedanalytics-ng/platform-wiki/troubleshooting/README.md

-This is where all troubleshooting documentation for editing can be found.
+This is where all Troubleshooting documentation for editing can be found.

+README.